x221bx/nodJS/README.md

 Requests validated via Joi in `src/validation/*` and `src/middlewares/validate.js`.

 ## GitHub

-- Do NOT commit secrets. `config/serviceAccountKey.json` and `.env` are ignored via `.gitignore`.
-Use `config/serviceAccountKey.example.json` to show structure.
 - Initialize and commit locally:
   - `git init`
   - `git add .`